CodeCatz/codecatz-tutorial/5-design/index.md

 	$heading-family: "Montserrat", "Helvetica Neue", Arial, sans-serif;

 You can add this after the `$base-font-family:` line.
 You can use this approach whenever you want to add general website variables that you want to reuse.
-Just make sure to use variable names that don't use spaces, you can seprate multiple words with dashes (the same goes for longer class names).
+Just make sure to use variable names that don't use spaces, you can separate multiple words with dashes (the same goes for longer class names).

 # Change the color of headings